 The roles have shifted in this relationship and there is a danger that the couple will grow further and further apart, if they don't get soon together trying to understand each other and make some changes accordingly.

 Every individual, couple and family who has relocated faces different challenges with different needs and reactions to their given circumstances.
 Some Expats who have moved a lot might have figured out how to cope with those changes more easily, than others do.
 Being an Expat does not need to be difficult, if you are able to stay in touch with who you are and don’t neglect yourself and inner needs during the process of the transition.

 If you find yourself having gotten off track and your feelings of happiness & contentment have diminished, it is time to seek help and look at yourself.
 The first step in the right direction is for you to figure out, recognize and understand what you are feeling and missing in your given situation.
 Once you realize what your inner needs are, it should help you to make the necessary changes, take charge of your life again and you should be able to move forward to a more fulfilled life.

-There might be many different reasons that cause you, your partner & you, or your children difficulties since your relocation.
+There might be many different reasons that cause you, your partner & you or your children difficulties, since your relocation.
 Please know that you are not alone.
 There is help to assist you to get back on track to feeling content and happy again.
 Come and speak to us at California Counseling.
-We would like to walk beside you to help sort out which peaces of yourself you have left behind or denied since your relocation.
-We offer those services to you in English or German.
+I would like to walk beside you to help sort out which peaces of yourself you have left behind or denied since your relocation.
+I offer those services to you in English or German.